 While targeting the Linux desktop ecosystem might seem challenging, the existence of common standards, in combination with these guidelines, means that supporting the full range of Linux environments needn’t be difficult.

 Application toolkits, such as Electron, GTK and Qt, provide built-in support

 for detecting which locale to use.
 Otherwise, the

 Portals are the framework for securely accessing resources from outside an application sandbox.
 They provide a range of common features to applications, including:

 - Opening a file with a file chooser

 - Sending email

 - Taking screenshots and screencasts

-A number of toolkits and frameworks provide transparent support for Linux desktop notificatoions.
+A number of toolkits and frameworks provide transparent support for Linux desktop notifications.
 This includes Electron, GTK, KDE and QML.
-Applications not using one of these can either use the libnotify library or portals.
-Of these, portals has the benefit that it can easily be used from within an application sandbox.

 Status icons are the same concept as the system tray or the taskbar on Windows, or menu bar icons on Mac.
 These are supported on most Linux distributions, through libappindicator.